This is a question we always ask to ourselves before going on for another year.

 We have a small but very active team and we have many Tecgraf and foreign applications that today use IUP, collaborating for its evolution.
 Our objective is to surpass the Tecgraf needs, keeping backward compatibility and improving the internal code.

-IUP does not have a wide localization feature, it only includes support for messages in English and Portuguese.
-And it does not have support for Unicode characters.
+IUP does not have a wide localization feature, internally it only includes support for messages in English, Spanish and Portuguese.
+But is can be expanded.

 Why Not Mac?
 The first Mac driver was developed for MacOS 9 and had several memory limitations so it was abandoned.
 With Mac OS X we have the opportunity to do something better.
 Today IUP runs on Mac OS X using X11 with Motif or GTK.
 We plan for the future to build a native driver, but it is not a Tecgraf priority.